 Krisanne Vaillancourt Murphy

-Krisanne is the Senior Associate for National Catholic Engagement at Bread for the World, a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
-Krisanne is co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures published by Baker Books in June 2016.
+Krisanne previously served for more than a decade as senior church relations staff at Bread for the World, a collective Christian voice urging our nation’s decision makers to end hunger at home and abroad.
+She is co-author of Advocating for Justice: An Evangelical Vision for Transforming Systems and Structures published by Baker Books in June 2016.
 She is also adjunct teaching faculty at Eastern University’s Graduate School of Leadership and Development in St. David’s, Pennsylvania.
-Krisanne’s writing often appears on Bread for the World’s blog, ToGoForth, a blog from the United States Conference of Catholic Bishops' Department of Justice, Peace & Human Development and CatholicMom.
-Krisanne is invited to speak regularly, including at Krakow in the Capitol, a 2016 World Youth Day event in hosted in the nation’s capital, Theology on Tap and for Love is Our Mission: Poverty, produced by Catholic Apostolate Center, September 2015.
-Krisanne and her husband continue to touch hundreds of engaged couples each year through their marriage preparation ministry at St. Peter’s Catholic Parish, Washington, DC.

 She has a Master in Theology degree from the Weston Jesuit School of Theology in Cambridge, Massachusetts.
 Krisanne and her husband Jay reside in Washington, DC with their three children.